csmastersUH/data_analysis_with_python_2020/project.rst

 -----------------

-Download part 7 from tmc after you have completed the required number of part 6 as a usual.
+Download part 7 from tmc after you have completed the required number of part 6 as usual.
 The ``src``-folder contain a jupyter notebook ``project_notebook_sequence_analysis.ipynb``.
 Run the notebook and fill in the cells as instructed.
-You may run tmc test to see that functions work as required.
+You may run tmc test to see if the functions seem work as required.
+The tests are not comprehensive, os a passing test may not imply a perfect solution, nor does a failing test necessarily mean the there are critical errors.
 Submitting may not work especially if you download content from the internet as part of your code.